PyChina/weekly/content/Issue/issue-405.md

 - [用 Tkinter 进行 Python GUI 编程](https://pycoders.com/link/3445/web)
     + REAL PYTHON

-In this article, you’ll learn the basics of GUI programming with Tkinter, the de-facto Python GUI framework.
+In this article, you'll learn the basics of GUI programming with Tkinter, the de-facto Python GUI framework.
 Master GUI programming concepts such as widgets, geometry managers, and event handlers.
 Then, put it all together by building two applications: a temperature converter and a text editor.

 ![Tkinter](http://ydlj.zoomquiet.top/ipic/2020-01-29-ScreenShot%202020-01-29%2017.54.14.jpg)